 - In case you don’t have extra pie dishes, you can wrap the pie tin with a ring of greenery to soften the display.

-TIP: You can even pop the pie out of the tin while it’s still frozen and place it directly onto a flat dish to serve.
+PARTY TIP: You can even pop the pie out of the tin while it’s still frozen and place it directly onto a flat dish to serve.

-STEP 5 – ADD A CUTE SIGN
+STEP 5 – ADD A PIE BAR SIGN

 I love using cute sayings and quotes in party decor, that express the mood of the occasion.
 I found this quote online and made a FREE printable sign that can be framed and placed on your pie bar.
 You can download and print the 8.5 x 11 Pie Bar sign here.